WebBreacher/WhatsMyName/CONTRIBUTING.md

          "m_code" : "the HTTP response code for a bad 'account is not there' response as an integer", "known" : ["a list of user accounts that can be used to test", "for user enumeration"], "cat" : "a category for what the site is mainly used for.
-The current categories are found at the top of the JSON", "valid" : "this OPTIONAL parameter has a single value of True.
-If it is present and True, then checkers should skip this site"
+The current categories are found at the top of the JSON", "valid" : "[OPTIONAL] single value of True.
+If it is present and True, then checkers should skip this site", "headers": {"[OPTIONAL] a dictionary of headers that should be passed to a site"}
       },
       ...
 ```